Unusual Options Activity Insight: Ford Motor | Benzinga

 Unusual Options Activity Insight: Ford Motor

-On Thursday, shares of Ford Motor (NYSE:F) saw unusual options activity.
-After the option alert, the stock price moved up to $13.72.
+Shares of Ford Motor (NYSE:F) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $13.69.

 - Sentiment: BULLISH